ralfbiedert/cheats.rs/content/_index.md

 |  | Any address in an `&'b X` must exist at least as long as any in an `&'a Y`. |

 <div class="footnotes">

-    <sup>*</sup> Technically the struct may not hold any data (e.g., when using the <code>'a</code> only for <a href="https://doc.rust-lang.org/std/marker/struct.PhantomData.html">PhantomData</a> or function pointers) but still make use of the <code>'a</code> for communicating and requiring that some of its functions require reference of a certain lifetime.
+<sup>*</sup> Technically the struct may not hold any data (e.g., when using the `'a` only for [PhantomData](https://doc.rust-lang.org/std/marker/struct.PhantomData.html) or function pointers) but still make use of the `'a` for communicating and requiring that some of its functions require reference of a certain lifetime.

 </div>

 </div>